-For additional information, contact the GCWood Program at nrcan.gcwood-cvbois.rncan@canada.ca or consult www.nrcan.gc.ca/gcwood.
+For additional information, contact the GCWood Program at nrcan.gcwood- cvbois.rncan@canada.ca or consult the GCWood website at www.nrcan.gc.ca/gcwood.
 Program changes or notices will be made available on the website.

-Submission of Expressions of Interest
+1.1 Submission of Expressions of Interest